onymous-games/whisper-rpg/README.md

 # What is this?

-Centragram is an extensible table-top roleplaying system that focuses on story telling and new player accessibility.
+Centragram is an extensible table-top roleplaying system that focuses on storytelling and new player accessibility.

 ## About extensibility

-Often the breadth of a role playing system encourages experienced world builders to start from scratch and build a new system for their setting.
-Creating these systems is incredibly fun, but can be tedious and time consuming.
+Often the breadth of a role-playing system encourages experienced world builders to start from scratch and build a new system for their setting.
+Creating these systems is incredibly fun but can be tedious and time consuming.

 Centragram meets the need of world makers to reduce tedium and allow focus on the important bits: the uniqueness and intrigue of your world.

-## About story-telling
+## About storytelling

-The ethos of centragram is to distill the ruleset into something so digestable that the rules can get out of the way of the story.
+The ethos of centragram is to distill the ruleset into something so digestible that the rules can get out of the way of the story.
 Everyone at the table should understand the impact of everyone else's actions.

 By minimizing the flashiness of the official rules, it encourages experimentation from players.
 "What happens if I drop a candle on the ice warrior instead of attacking with my mace?"
 "Can this drawbridge be raised before the zombies get in?
-Are they stupid enough to run into the pit of aligators?
+Are they stupid enough to run into the pit of alligators?
 Will that make zombie alligators?"
 These are just some of the questions I'd like to encourage.

 ## About new player accessibility

-Unless agreed otherwise, no characters have to roll for their stats.
+Unless agreed otherwise, no characters must roll for their stats.
 There's no rolling for starting equipment.
 The only thing you need to decide is your character's name.

-I thought of this when I played a campaign with a number of people who had never engaged in a role playing game before.
-They chose classes and races that ultimately dissapointed them later.
-For instance, a player's orc barbarian kept deciding to having delicate arguments with people, yet had no social grace.
+I thought of this when I played a campaign with a number of people who had never engaged in a role-playing game before.
+They chose classes and races that ultimately disapointed them later.
+For instance, a player's orc barbarian kept deciding to having delicate arguments with people yet had no social grace.
 Had they had experience, they may have chosen something else.

-Expecting new players to take on roles for an entire campaign before they understand their choices is an unfair ask.
+Expecting inexperienced players to take on roles for an entire campaign before they understand their choices is an unfair ask.
 Instead, Centragram is built such that you decide skills after you've started using them.

 ## About this document

 There are three sections to this document, Attributes, Combat, and Skills.
-The Attributes section contains info on character creation, leveling, how to roll for things, and how to use items.
+The Attributes section holds info on character creation, leveling, how to roll for things, and how to use items.
 The Combat section extends the attributes section to allow for turn-based narration.
 As the most common turn-based narration is a fight scene, this section is labeled Combat.
 It dives into attacking, defending, and what it looks like to die.
 Extension of the Combat system to include other turn-based narration scenarios is welcome.
 Last are the Skills.
-These are common sets of rolls that a player may make in the course of a game.
+These are common sets of rolls that a player may make during a game.
 It's useful to have these written down so that the Universe doesn't have to figure out how to make people roll for something every time it happens.

-All that is needed to start playing is someone to play the roll of the Universe (the player playing the Universe is hereafter reffered to as "Universe") and one or more people to play a set of characters living in the world.
+All you need to start playing is someone to play the role of the Universe (the player playing the Universe is hereafter referred to as "Universe") and one or more people to play a set of characters living in the world.

 > Note: The Universe is analogous to a Dungeon Master or Game Master.
 These terms feel a bit antiquated to me, having lived through changes in terminology in the software engineering field.
 "Universe" is more accurate to the role that a DM/GM fulfills.
 It's not that they've subjugated something.
 It's that they inhabit and embody something.